akshatjain04/testserver-cucumber/README.md

-## Ready!
-API TestServer Cucumber Integration
+## Cucumber/BDD testing for REST APIs

 This project provides a generic Cucumber vocabulary for testing APIs with the Ready!
 API TestServer, with special support for Swagger to remove some of the technicalities required to define scenarios.